 The current situation related to the COVID-19 crisis suddenly pushed us into a necessary remote work life.
 Freelancers are used to it and already know the struggles.
-Working from home is not always the best choice on a daily basis even if some may say that it works for them, that they reached a good work-life balance, they are productive and happy.
+Working from home is not always the best choice on a daily basis.
+Even if some may say that it works for them and that they reached a good work-life balance.
 But the reality for many people is that remote work can sometimes be really hard to manage.
 Social isolation, distractions, time management, loss of productivity, you name it.

 Here are 4 useful tips to help you work from home more efficiently.

 As you are going to work from home, it is important to separate and delimit your work space.
 A proper office room or just a corner of your house that you dedicate to work.
 A good and comfortable office chair is just as important as … your laptop for example.
 If you don’t have a good chair for the moment, don’t worry there are other solutions, that we will detail in the following point that actually apply for everyone.

 We all know that office work is responsible for back pain and injuries.
 You need to take care of your back even at home.

 In order to avoid long periods of sitting in front of your computer, you need to change your position frequently.
 In coworking spaces for example you will find a large variety of work stations: standing desks, sofas, futons, office chairs, etc. Then let’s reproduce that at home.
 Your sofa must definitely not become your office space but you can definitely get some work done there for a short time before moving back to your desk.
 Stand working is also very good for your spine.
 It is all about balance and alternation, so take advantage of all your furniture at home.

 There are some super useful tools and gadgets to help you improve your position in front of your laptop.
 You can also check our article about Body mindfulness and the importance of ergonomics.